ResearchComputing/Documentation/docs/access/blanca.md

 ### Blanca Quick-Start

-1. If your group is a Blanca partner, ask your PI or PoC to send an email to rc-help@colorado.edu requesting access for you to their high-priority queue.
+1. If your group is a Blanca partner, ask your PI or PoC to send an email to <rc-help@colorado.edu> requesting access for you to their high-priority queue.
 2. From a login node, run "module load slurm/blanca" to access the Slurm job scheduler instance for Blanca.
 3. Consult the Table and the Examples section below to learn how to direct your jobs to the appropriate compute nodes.
 4. If needed, compile your application on the appropriate compute node type.
-5. Read the rest of this page thoroughly.

 ### Job Scheduling